 Dolphins use small ear openings on both sides of their heads to listen to or hear sounds.
 These small openings are what they would usually use for hearing when they are not underwater.
 To hear sounds underwater, they make use of their lower jawbone, that conducts sounds to their middle ear.

-To better understand the quality of the dolphin's sense of hearing, we shall compare it with humans, dogs and whales.
-Dolphins have sharper hearing senses than humans do; they can hear a broader range of frequencies.
-Humans hear sounds from 20 Hz to 20 KHz while dolphins hear from 20Hz to 150 KHz.
+To better understand the quality of the dolphin's sense of hearing, it can be compared to the hearing of humans, dogs and whales.
+Dolphins have sharper hearing senses and a broader range than humans do.
+The human hearing range is sounds from 20 Hz to 20 KHz while the dolphin hearing range is 20Hz to 150 KHz.
 This means dolphins can hear seven times better than humans do.

-When comparing dogs to humans, dogs hear far better than human beings do.
-Dogs are able to hear high frequencies humans cannot hear, about two times better.
-However, the dolphin has a hearing range that far exceeds than that of dogs, about five times better.
+When comparing dogs to humans, dogs can also hear far better than human beings do.
+Dogs are able to hear high frequencies the humans cannot hear and about two times better.
+However, the dolphin has a hearing range that far exceeds than that of dogs (about five times better than dogs).
 Of all mammals, dolphins are able to hear and produce some of the highest frequency sounds.

-Dolphins when compared to whales, usually communicate using high frequencies while whales often use low frequencies.
-The whales can communicate at farther distances (several hundred or kilometers away) than dolphins can.
+When compared to whales, dolphin sounds are usually communicated using high frequencies while whales often use low frequencies.
+The whales can communicate at farther distances (several hundred or kilometers away) than dolphins can, though.